DylanMoss1/RubiksCubeSolver/README.md

 # Rubik's Cube Solver

-This is a program that is able to import the shuffled state of a real life Rubik's cube, render it on the screen and solve it.
+This is a program that is able to take a video of a real life scrambled Rubik's cube, render it on the screen and show the steps of how to solve the cube on this simulation.

 It does this with the following steps
 * Records a video of a mixed up Rubik's Cube with the camera's webcam